DavidODonovan/react-dims/README.md

 ## react-dims

-A simple React Context component can be used to wrap a child component, capture the dimensions of that child, then pass those dims down as props to the child, thereby making that child component aware of what it's dimensions are.
+A simple React component that can be used to wrap a child component, capture the dimensions of that child, then pass those dims down as props to that same child.
+When the component is resized, props are updated, so the child is always aware of what it's own dimensions are.

 Useful for things like wrapping a responsive D3 chart.

 Requires React version 16.0.0 or greater.

 ### Installation

 ```code
 npm i react-dims
 ```
 ### Usage

+Wrap the child node in the provider - similar to how you would use a HOC.

 ParentNode.js

 ```code
 import { Provider } from 'react-dims';

 const ParentNode=()=>{
 	return (
               <Provider>